gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 **Of course, `use` is not actually a syntax.** (It wouldn’t bring much benefit and would create a lot of friction.)

 However, React *does* expect that all calls to Hooks happen only at the top level of a component and unconditionally.
 These [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html) can be enforced with [a linter plugin](https://www.npmjs.com/package/eslint-plugin-react-hooks).
-There have been heated arguments about this design choice but in practice I haven’t seen it confusing people.
+There have been heated arguments about this design choice but in practice, I haven’t seen it confusing people.
 I also wrote about why commonly proposed alternative [don’t work](https://overreacted.io/why-do-hooks-rely-on-call-order/).

 Internally, Hooks are implemented as [linked lists](https://dev.to/aspittel/thank-u-next-an-introduction-to-linked-lists-4pph).
 When you call `useState`, we move the pointer to the next item.
 When we exit the component’s [“call tree” frame](#call-tree), we save the resulting list there until the next render.